Hot, fragrant, crispy and powerfully mouth-numbing, Sichuan spicy peanuts are an irresistible snack that can be easily made at home.

 Choose the peanuts with skin on

 I make my Sichuan spicy peanuts without peeling off their red skin (unlike the skinless ones that I bought in China).
-Cooked this way, they taste as delicious and provides extra nutrition (It is believed that peanuts skin contain abundant antioxidants and a high level of dietary fibre).
+Cooked this way, they taste as delicious and provide extra nutrition.
 I suggest you choose small-sized peanuts if possible as they take less time to fry and they soak in the flavour better.

 An important step to follow before frying the skin-on peanuts: soak them in water for 2 minutes.
 Moisturizing the skin will prevent it from being burnt too quickly.
 However, do not leave them in water for too long as over soakage will make the skin come off.